nonblocking/mashroom/packages/plugin-packages/mashroom-session-provider-redis/README.md

  * *clusterOptions*: Passed as second argument of the *Redis.Cluster* constructor of *ioredis*
  * *redisOptions*: Passed as *redisOptions* in the *clusterOptions*

-Checkout out the *Cluster* section of the [ioredis](https://github.com/luin/ioredis) documentation for all available options.
+Check out the *Cluster* section of the [ioredis](https://github.com/luin/ioredis) documentation for all available options.